 - Employee paperwork (Form W-4, Form W-2, Form I-9)

 With any business entity, there are ongoing compliance obligations that a company must fulfill to operate legally and stay in good standing with the state.
 Among them might be license and permit renewals and entity-related filings required by the state.
-A full list of California state business compliance forms can be found on the California SOS website, and CorpNet’s B.I.Z.
-(Business Information Zone) online portal can help you stay on top of important compliance deadlines.
+A full list of California state business compliance forms can be found on the California SOS website, and CorpNet’s free Compliance Portal can help you stay on top of important compliance deadlines.

 California LLC Business Compliance Filings